 within California spotted owl and northern goshawk PACs, or portions thereof, that are located within WUI Defense and Threat Zones.
 Note that all areas within 500 feet of the activity center (nest tree) will be treated by hand, consistent with SNFPA) (SNFPA ROD, p.60, #72 and #73);

-No live trees shall be cut that are larger than ten inches dbh and meet minimum merchantable timber specifications (i.e., will produce at least a ten-foot straight log with six-inch diameter inside bark at the small end.
-Lodgepole pine is not considered merchantable for this project).
-Exceptions will be made if such removal is necessary to facilitate machinery movement within the stand.
+No live trees shall be cut that are larger than ten inches dbh and meet minimum merchantable timber specifications (i.e., will produce at least a ten-foot straight sawlog with six-inch diameter inside bark at the small end.
+Exceptions up to 14” dbh will be made if such removal is necessary to facilitate machinery movement within the stand or to remove lodgepole pines where deemed appropriate.

 On slopes of greater than 40 percent, a tethered mastication system may be implemented where feasible and in accordance with soils standards following site specific review and recommendation by a Forest Service soil specialist.
 Tethered systems consist of a cable winch mounted on a piece of equipment.
 The winch system either mounts to the working equipment or it is mounted to another piece of equipment, like a dozer, that also acts as the anchor.
 When mounted to the working equipment, the winch line is anchored to an anchor point, such as a stump or the base of a standing tree, somewhere on the slope.
 The mechanical influence of the winch is used for enhanced traction and mobility on steep slopes (often called “traction assist”) or for safety on steep slopes (preventing machine sliding and overturning and reducing soil disturbance).